randomuserid/Adama/README.md

 ![things](/img/adama-cic-2.jpg?raw=true "text")
-# The SpaceCake Project
+# Adama

-### Hunts, searches and alerts for for intrusion detection, security analytics and threat hunting using F/OSS (free and open source) tools
+### Searches For Threat Hunting and Security Analytics

 A set of all known log and / or event data searches for threat hunting and  detection.
 They enumerate sets of searches used across many different data pipelines.
 Implementation details are for ELK.
+Adama is part of the SpaceCake project which is a set of hunts, searches, alerts, visualizations and data pipelines for for intrusion detection, security analytics and threat hunting using F/OSS (free and open source) tools

 ### Contents